Ernest Ingenito: Later years and death

 Since New Jersey did not have a life sentence without possibility of parole at the time, Ingenito was released in 1974 and lived in Trenton, where he worked for Trap Rock Industries.

 In 1994, Ingenito was arrested again, this time for sexual assault of the daughter of his girlfriend.
-Ingenito was found guilty on 29 counts of sexual assault which took place over the span of six years, and sentenced to 50 years in prison.
+Ingenito was found guilty on 29 counts of sexual assault which took place over the span of six years, starting when she was eight years old.
+The girl testified that he had threatened to kill her and her mother if she said anything.
+To show her that he was serious, Ingenito also read her a section about his family massacre in the crime encyclopedia Bloodletters and Badmen.

+Ingenito was sentenced to 50 years in prison.
 He died in prison of heart failure on October 7, 1995.